transcriptionpro/wuc-new/_altcoins/dogecoin.md

 ---

 <p><img src="/images/dogecoin.png" alt="what is dogecoin" align="right">Dogecoin is a fun, new and rapidly growing form of digital currency.
 This form of digital currency is called "cryptocurrency"; a type of digital currency.
 Cryptocurrency is completely anonymous, decentralized, and extremely secure.
+<p>You can use it to buy goods and services, or trade it for other currencies (both other cryptocurrencies or traditional currency like US dollars or Euros).
 <p><center><iframe id="widget-ticker-preview" src="//www.coingecko.com/en/widget_component/ticker/dogecoin/usd" style="border:none; height:125px; width: 275px;" scrolling="no" frameborder="0" allowtransparency="true"></iframe> <iframe id="widget-ticker-preview" src="//www.coingecko.com/en/widget_component/ticker/dogecoin/btc" style="border:none; height:125px; width: 275px;" scrolling="no" frameborder="0" allowtransparency="true"></iframe></center>

 <p><iframe width="700" height="394" src="https://www.youtube.com/embed/_KVZmS_UO5I" frameborder="0" allowfullscreen></iframe>